 Java File Artifact

-The JavaFileArtifact is a built-in composite artifact and allows querying fragment artifacts as well as and (simple) manipulation of Java source code artifacts.
+The JavaFileArtifact is a composite artifact and allows querying fragment artifacts as well as and (simple) manipulation of Java source code artifacts.
 Please note that the JavaFileArtifact represents a Java compilation unit.
 In addition to the file artifact operations, this artifact defines the following operations:

 setOf(JavaClass) classes()